 Have you hopped aboard the essential oils train yet?
 If you’re just getting started, you’ve likely spotted some recipes you’d like to try: soaps, scrubs, bath bombs, teas, salves, and more.
-Pinterest and Google are packed with DIYs for homemade cleaners, skincare products, and custom oil blends for you to try.
+Pinterest and Google are packed with DIYs for homemade cleaners, skin care products, and custom oil blends for you to try.
 But where to start?
 Today I’m sharing a list of accessories to complement your growing collection of essential oils!

 20 Must-Have Essential Oil Accessories

-One of my favourite ways to use essential oils at home is to diffuse them in one of these ultrasonic diffusers.
+One of my favorite ways to use essential oils at home is to diffuse them in one of these ultrasonic diffusers.
 Be sure to read the directions on the box, as some prefer distilled water to tap water.
 Try diffusing lemon oil in the morning for increased energy, Thieves blend (from Young Living) to support a healthy immune system, and lavender at night to promote restful sleep.